 175 g powdered sugar

-– cover it with a kitchen cloth and let it raise until dough has doubled.
+– Cover it with a kitchen cloth, and let raise until dough has doubled.

-– mix poppy seeds with milk, egg and vanilla sugar until you get a thick cream, add sugar to taste (or 100g).
+– Mix poppy seeds with milk, butter, egg and vanilla sugar until you get a thick cream, add sugar to taste (or 100g).

 – Roll it carefully and press ends carefully together.

-– cut 1,5-2cm or up to 3/4 inch slices and place them on a baking tray that had been layered with parchment paper.
+– Cut 2cm or 1 inch thick slices and place them on a baking tray that had been layered with parchment paper.

-– for the glaze mix powdered sugar with water and spread on warm pastries.
+– For the glaze mix powdered sugar with water and spread evenly on warm pastries.

 The glaze is optional.
-They are tasting great without it and are less sweet.
+They are tasting great without a glaze, and are less sweet.